edx/insights/README.md

 1. Add support for asynchronous views.
 When the client issues a request for a view which takes a while to calculate, there should be visual feedback.
-2. Rewrite the cron code from scratch .
-3. Add gridfs/pythonfs support for e.g. generating plots with
-matplotlib, animations, etc.
-4. Move views into an iframe.
+2. Move views into an iframe.
-5. Be more clever about inspection.
-Recognize names of arguments (fs, database, etc.), and pass in whatever is required.
-6. Create appropriate userspace.
+3. Create appropriate userspace.
 We need higher-level functions to extract information from events.
-7. Convert views to take arbitrary sets of parameters and advertise that (e.g. user+course, course+resource, etc.)
+4. Find ways to handle and drop duplicate events.
+5. Find ways to handle robust, queued events

 Other useful next steps
 -----------------------